-During spring of 2012, after a short rest and relaxation in the Baden-Baden baths in Germany, we decided that it would be nice to spend part of Easter in France; we decided to visit one of the most famous cities in the Alsace region, Colmar.
+During spring, after a short rest and relaxation in the Baden-Baden baths in Germany, we decided that it would be nice to spend part of Easter in France; we decided to visit one of the most famous cities in the Alsace region, Colmar.

 Alsace is the fifth smallest of the 27 regions of France, at the same time one of the most populous – 220 people per square kilometre.
 By comparison, the population density in Latvia according to 2020 data is less than 30 inhabitants per square kilometre, while in the United Kingdom it is 270 inhabitants per square kilometre.
 The Alsace region has historically even had its own Alsatian language, which could be a German dialect of French; about a third of the population is still able to communicate in Alsatian.
 As it is common elsewhere in Europe, many settlements have German names alongside French names.